datakaveri/analytics-notebooks/SWM/Chetan/Route Planning/README.md

 ## Overview
 Varanasi city generates around 700 tons of garbage daily.
 This garbage is collected and transported by garbage collecting vehicles to a dumping ground outside the city on a daily basis.
 Monitoring is ensured through a GPS system.
 Using the network of vehicles and GPS systems, this project aims to provide a route planning solution to all garbage collection vehicles to reduce overall costs.

-This project was created using Kedro for reproducibility.
-This Kedro project was generated using `Kedro 0.18.5`.
+For the purpose of reproducibility, this project was created using Kedro and generated with `Kedro 0.18.5`.

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.